mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Rush**

 name:     Carcynus
 text:     **Ability** 1: Gain +1❤️.
-Also Gain Provoke until the start of your next turn.
+Also gain **Provoke** until the start of your next turn.

 name:     Celebrant
 text:     **Deploy**:  Create a mana spring tile.

 name:     Crimson Guide
-text:     At the end of its owner's turn this minion creates a minor summoning circle on it's location.
+text:     At the end of its owner's turn this minion creates a minor summoning circle on its location.

 name:     Cryptographer
 text:     **Deploy**: Refresh your Bloodbound Spell.